jdgwarren/pirsclockfull/README.md

 PiRSClock-Full
 ==============

-PiRSClock-Full is a Raspberry Pi Radio Studio Clock written in python using pygame with studio indicators for microphones, telephones etc...
-It will display a clock in full screen on widescreen (16:9) monitors, displays and TVs.
+PiRSClock-Full is a Raspberry Pi Radio Studio Clock written in python using pygame with studio indicators for microphones, telephones etc... on widescreen (16:9) monitors, displays and TVs.

 This was designed specifically for the Raspberry Pi.
 This version includes configurable indicators for microphones, telephones etc... for use in a radio studio.